LowellInstruments/ddh_new/docs/source/hw-clone.rst

 Clone it
 ========

 Prepare a DDH SSD with the instructions in :ref:`hw-build`.
-The rest of DDH will be cloned from this one.
+The rest of DDH will be cloned from it.

 1st way to clone